-On May 29, 1953, two mountaineers braved plunging temperatures, shifting weather and treacherous high altitude conditions to ascend the icy Mount Everest.
-Days later, the news broke that New Zealand adventurer Edmund Hillary and Nepali Sherpa Tenzing Norgay had become the first humans to ever stand atop the world’s tallest peak.
+On May 29, 1953, a team of mountaineers braved plunging temperatures, shifting weather and treacherous high altitude conditions to ascend the icy, previously unconquered Mount Everest.
+Days later, the news broke that New Zealand adventurer Edmund Hillary and Nepali-Indian Sherpa Tenzing Norgay had become the first people to stand atop the world’s tallest peak.

 That mindset has carried Trainor through all the highs and lows of an acting career, even to the (animated) slopes of Everest in the 2019 film “Abominable.”
 But long before voicing Jin in the DreamWorks Pictures release, Trainor learned the ropes of show business via theater camp and booking infomercials in Florida, where he spent much of his childhood.
-He went on to move to California and picked up a recurring role in the Disney Channel series “Liv and Maddie” at the age of 10.
+He later moved to California and picked up a recurring role in the Disney Channel series “Liv and Maddie” at the age of 10.

 Now 20 years old, Trainor balances acting with pursuing a business marketing degree at California State University, Long Beach.
-It hasn’t always been easy to juggle studying for finals and studying his lines, but he’s not quitting his day job any time soon.
-He recently appeared in the Netflix original “Boo, Bitch,” which premiered July 8, and stars Lana Condor as introverted teen Erika Vu, brought back to life after an ill-starred encounter with a flying moose.
-Aided by her best friend Gia (Zoe Margaret Colletti), Erika sets out to accomplish in death what she couldn’t in life—become popular, and get the guy.
+It hasn’t always been easy to juggle studying for finals and practicing his lines, but he’s not quitting his day job any time soon.
+He recently appeared in the Netflix original mini-series “Boo, Bitch,” which premiered in July of this year and stars Lana Condor as introverted teen spirit Erika Vu, brought back to life after an ill-starred encounter with a flying moose.
+Aided by her best friend Gia (Zoe Margaret Colletti), Erika sets out to accomplish in death what she couldn’t in life—make her mark, and get the guy.

 The role also provides a welcome opportunity for Trainor to showcase some dramatic chops within the candy-colored, unabashedly campy world of the Netflix mini-series.
-Despite the overly long “text-speak” acronyms and high school students with unbelievable budgets (seriously, how do Erika and Gia afford all those bags of ice?), “Boo, Bitch” has a genuine sense of heart at its center.
-“This show could influence a lot of young people that are going through the same thing as Erika and Gia, where they’re living their life in the shadows, scared to be themselves in front of other people,” Trainor says.
+Despite the overly long “text-speak” acronyms and high school students with unbelievable budgets (seriously, how do Erika and Gia afford all those bags of ice?), “Boo, Bitch” has an undeniable sense of heart at its center.
+“This show could influence a lot of young people that are going through the same thing as Erika and Gia, where they’re living their lives in the shadows, scared to be themselves in front of other people,” Trainor says.

-The series also offers a surprisingly mature outlook on life, death and life-after-death, encouraging audiences to live it up while they still can.
+“Boo, Bitch” offers a surprisingly mature outlook on life, death and life-after-death, encouraging audiences to make the most of every day.
 It’s the kind of perspective Trainor—and, we venture to say, Tenzing Norgay, senior—can get behind.
 “What’s the worst that can happen?”
 Trainor asks.
 “Sure, someone dies in our show.
 But you have to take risks, live your life and have fun with the people you enjoy being around.”